Esri/arcgis-maps-sdk-dotnet-samples/src/WPF/WPF.Viewer/Samples/Search/QueryDynamicEntities/readme.md

 ## Use case

 Developers can query a `DynamicEntityDataSource` to find dynamic entities that meet spatial and/or attribute criteria.
-The query returns a collection of dynamic entities matching the `DynamicEntityQueryParameters` at the moment the query is executed.
+The query returns a collection of dynamic entities matching the `DynamicEntityQueryParameters` or Track IDs at the moment the query is executed.
 An example of this is a flight tracking app that monitors airspace near a particular airport, allowing the user to monitor flights based on different criteria such as arrival airport or flight number.

 ## How to use the sample